sap-tutorials/btp-foundation/tutorials/cp-kyma-create-function-ui/cp-kyma-create-function-ui.md

 2. Place an order using curl replacing the `${APP_URL}` with your `orders-host` URL:

-    > Windows users should use a Linux-like bash, for example, Git Bash to be able to copy and paste the sample code.
+    > If you use Windows, use a Linux-like bash, for example, Git Bash to be able to copy and paste the sample code.

     ```bash
     curl -X POST ${APP_URL}/orders -k \